spatialfree/openvr-tracker-reader/csharp_client/README.md

-# C# Client for OpenVR Tracker Reader
+# C# Client for OpenXR Tracker Extenuation

-This client provides a C# interface to read tracker data from the OpenVR Tracker Reader service, designed for frame-based applications.
+This client provides a C# interface to read tracker data from the OpenXR Tracker Extenuation service, designed for frame-based applications.

 ## Usage